baranakyolif/StenoNFT/README.md

 Encryption also takes place through this algorithm.
 The ASCII combinations resulting from each compression process can be converted into a password value based on a value assigned to the user.
 From the last two digits of the value randomly assigned to the user, the first and last values of the number of cycles corresponding to that value can be used as a password.

-Below we have created a preview running as a c# console application so you can test the algorithm
+Below we have created a preview running as a c# console application so you can test the algorithm (C# VERSION)

     using System;
     using System;